- Prof. William Burrows, University of Washington, Seattle

 <<boundary>>, <<control>> and <<entity>> lifelines can be optionally shown as robustness analysis icons.

-Collaboration between objects in runtime can be modeled with a UML communication diagram.
+Collaboration between objects in runtime can be modeled in the UML tool, with a UML communication diagram.
 In a communication diagram, objects, called lifelines, are connected to represent the need of communication during the execution of an interaction.
 Messages can be added on top of the connectors to list the calls made from and to those lifelines.

 Instead of having messages loosely placed on diagram, they are grouped in a way that allows for simple re-positioning.